-Long wanted serial killer Gabriel Engel gets arrested in a spectacular police strike.
-Small town cop Michael Martens travels to the big city to interrogate him.
-He associates a brutal ...
-See full summary »
+Wanted for a long time, serial killer Gabriel Engel gets arrested in a spectacular police raid.
+Small town cop Michael Martens travels to the big city to interrogate him and finds out more than he is looking for.

 Long wanted serial killer Gabriel Engel gets arrested in a spectacular police strike.
 Small town cop Michael Martens travels to the big city to interrogate him.
 He associates a brutal murder case with the killer's method and hopes to close the case by getting a confession from Engel.
-Instead the clash of the two totally opposite characters shakes Michaels beliefs to the ground, turning him into a dangerous threat to the people around him.Written by
+Instead the clash of the two totally opposite characters shakes Michaels beliefs to the ground, turning him into a dangerous threat, an enemy to the people around him.Written by

 The world is unfair.
 Even to people like us.
 Pedro Alonso Lopez committed 300 sex murders.
 Now, 20 years later, who remembers him?
 Not a soul.
 Jack the Ripper is world-famous, and for what?
 Five bitches.
 Five!
 And Charley Manson.
 The hippie they called "Our Emperor" didn't even commit one murder himself.